Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters

-To compare our models against LVC events in the first and second observing runs (O1 and O2, respectively), we use a hierarchical Bayesian approach.
+To compare our models against GW events in the first (O1), second (O2) and in the first part of the third observing run (O3a) of the LIGO--Virgo collaboration (hereafter, the GWTC-2 catalog \cite{abbottO3a}), we use a hierarchical Bayesian approach.
 In this framework, the posterior for a set of data $\lbrace h \rbrace^{k}$ observed during an observation time $T_{obs}$ and a model parametrized by $\lambda$ is well described by an in-homogeneous Poisson process \citep{loredo2004,mandel2018}